pawpflawf/wolf-command/README.md

 - **Implement 'middle-man' transport to extend target range from default 16 to preferred 40**
 - Give wolves to other players on the server
 - Mass heal tamed wolves (relies on inventory stocked with meat)
+- Statistics on currently tamed wolves (# of Adults/Pups | Collar distribution | Other...)

 ### Integration To Do ###
 - Factions: auto-attacks enemy factions in range